Krokin/PinBox/README.md

 # PinBox

-Web application for creating and storing temporary notes
+Web application for creating and storing temporary notes.

     POST /create - Creates a note with the specified title and text and enters it into the database.
     GET /pin/{id} - Returns a note with the specified id.